 This is very common, particularly when it comes to .com domains.
 Just about every word in the dictionary has been registered as a .com domain, so don’t give up hope if your first choice is taken.

-If your name isn’t available IPage will give you a number of choices that you can pick your name from.
-If it’s available, you’ll see the message in green print, as in the illustration below.
+If your name isn’t available the search will give you a number of choices that you can pick your name from.
+If it’s available, you’ll see the message in grey print, as in the illustration below.

 Once you’ve chosen your domain and your hosting plan, it’s time to finish your registration.